denten-books/plain-text/2-chapter.md

 on the page.
 Computation complicates matters significantly.
 One can point to the screen, yet it would not be enough to say that the text resides there.
 The screen remains in flux.
 It is a site of projection and has no permanence.
-The projection emanates from a storage medium within.
-It passes through multiple filters and transformations.
+The projection emanates from the storage medium within, passing through multiple filters and transformations on the way to the screen.
 We therefore observe the figure stretch before us across at least two sites of inscription.
-The sign splits, expressed in the configuration of magnetic pulse and circuit state at one end and in the phases of liquid crystal on screen at the other.
+The sign stretches and splits, expressed in the configuration of magnetic pulse and circuit state at one end and in the phases of liquid crystal on screen at the other.
 Both locations afford distinct constraints to reading, writing, and interpretation.

 Thus when Michael Heim refers to the "ephemeral quality" of the electronic text or when Pamela McCorduck describes it as "impermanent, flimsy, malleable, [and]